tmopencell/diycomputer/README.md

 * [Battery (optional but good to have)](https://www.amazon.co.uk/gp/product/B075M9LXNY/ref=ox_sc_act_title_3?smid=A1BGBH9ECNVD5F&psc=1)
 This is perfect if you want to make the device portable.
 You ideally want something with lots of energy and the units **mAh** indicates how much it has and a bigger number the better.
 This battery can deliver 24800 **mA** each hour **h**, this should mean that the computer can last 1-2 hours on a full charge!

+**Assembly Instructions**

+Pictures and details to follow!
+Probably after the lecture on 23rd October...

+Once assembled skip to [this section](https://github.com/tmopencell/diycomputer#raspbian) to read about software installation.

 **Other resources**

 Here are some [different style cases](https://tutorials-raspberrypi.com/raspberry-pi-3-cases-2b/) for the screen and the computer.